dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ### Testing

 We use [testthat](https://cran.r-project.org/package=testthat) for unit tests, we expect all new functions to have some level of test coverage.

+If you want to see examples of existing tests for inspiration, take a look inside the `tests/testthat/` folder.

 ### Test coverage